shcheglovdmitriy/Visiology-BI-Reports/README.md

-Analysis and visualization of the Dataset of customer inquiry data in the insurance industry.
+Screenshots and source files of dashboards created in the BI System VISIOLOGY.
+Analysis and Visualization of the Datasets.